 She was about to star opposite Broderick in How to Succeed in Business Without Really Trying on Broadway, her first time singing onstage in 16 years.

 "I'm so nervous acting opposite him," she admitted.
 "I don't know how we're going to manage this without laughing hysterically at each other.
 We do not discuss it.
 I don't even want to rehearse—I'm going to go onstage with a big blinder on my head—I don't know what I'm thinking."

-"The last 48 hours or so, Matthew has had this running joke about us, we work together, we eat together, we sleep together, we wake up together, we work together, we eat together, we sleep together..."
-Parker told the paper during their Broadway run.
+It was a running joke of his, she said.
+"We work together, we eat together, we sleep together, we wake up together, we work together, we eat together, we sleep together..."
+Parker said during their Broadway run.
 "It occurred to me that that was a dangerous part of this, that our world would become very small.
 There was always something nice about sharing your experiences.
 Now, all of a sudden our experiences are the same, and I don't feel like I'm bringing a lot to the table."

 Just over a year later, they married on May 19, 1997, at Angel Orensanz Synagogue on the Lower East Side, with Broderick's minister sister Jane officiating in front of 100 surprised guests, none of whom knew they were gathered for a wedding.

 "Oh, I wish it was because I was badass," Parker said on Watch What Happens Live in 2016.
 "I just was too embarrassed to spend any time looking for a wedding dress.
 There was a store that I liked that I knew, and I just went and got whatever they had hanging."